ignadv1986/NGS-From-Bench-to-Bioinformatics/01_NGS_Foundations_&_Pre-processing/03_library_preparation.md

 The process relies on charge-shielding rather than direct molecular bridging.
 High concentrations of NaCl provide a dense population of Na<sup>+</sup> counter-ions that screen the electrostatic repulsion between the negatively charged DNA backbone and the carboxylated bead surface.
 This allows the crowding agent (PEG) to thermodynamically drive the DNA out of the aqueous phase, forcing it to collapse onto and entangle with the bead surface.
 This interaction is purely concentration-dependent; upon the addition of a low-salt elution buffer, the shielding is lost, and the restored electrostatic repulsion facilitates the release of the DNA.

 Large DNA molecules dehydrate more easily, so they bind to the beads even at lower PEG concentrations, while small molecules are more soluble and therefore require higher PEG concentrations to bind the beads.
-Using different bead volume to sample volume ratios, different DNA sizes can be selected.
+Using different **bead volume to sample volume ratios**, different DNA sizes can be selected.
 A lower ratio (0.5x) captures only very large fragments, while a higher ratio (1.8x), captures almost everything.

-To make sure that only the fragments of the right size are captured, a double-sided selection is normally used.
+To make sure that only the fragments of the right size are captured, a **double-sided selection** is normally used.
 First, a “right-side cut”, where a really low ratio (0.5x) is used, is performed.
 In this scenario, large pieces of DNA bind to the beads, and the rest stays on the liquid, so the beads can be discarded.
 Then, more beads are added to bring the total ratio up to, say, 0.8x (“left-side cut”), so that the rest of the DNA, except for small pieces like adapter dimers stick to the beads.
 These are kept, washed with ethanol 80% to remove contaminants, and finally eluted with water or a low-salt buffer.
 80% ethanol is used because it's strong enough to keep the DNA precipitated on the beads, but contains enough water to dissolve the salts and PEG so they can be washed away.
 Importantly, it must be freshly prepared, as it is hygroscopic and absorbs water from the air, which can lead to DNA loss during the wash steps.

 <br>
 <div align="center">